Cost of Attendance

 Getting Started

 Financing medical school can be a bit overwhelming.
-Our office is here to assist you in understanding how you can finance your education.
-Our office encourages you to be organized and timely in applying for financial aid so that we can work together in this task.
+Our office is here to assist you.
+We encourage you to be organized and timely in applying for financial aid so that we can work together in this task.

 Financial Aid Timeline (PDF)